foundations-fall-2016/session2/README.md

 ## Sushi - Converting to Standards (continued)

-Note: we need to pick from the end of [session one](https://github.com/front-end-foundations/session1#adding-more-design-to-our-layout) before continuing with the material below.
+Note: we need to pick up from the end of [session one](https://github.com/front-end-foundations/session1#adding-more-design-to-our-layout) before continuing with the material below.

 ### Highlighting Tabs